-2731 Resolution E-5072 Ordering Paragraph 3 "Budget for the administration of the REEL program and the energy efficiency pilots is authorized as described in this resolution for fiscal years 2020-2021 and 2021-2022, and CAEATFA is authorized to make enhancements to the REEL and the financing pilots for maintenance and improvement of information technology and administrative needs during the interim period before the next CPUC decision."
+&lt;sup>31 Resolution E-5072 Ordering Paragraph 3 "Budget for the administration of the REEL program and the energy efficiency pilots is authorized as described in this resolution for fiscal years 2020-2021 and 2021-2022, and CAEATFA is authorized to make enhancements to the REEL and the financing pilots for maintenance and improvement of information technology and administrative needs during the interim period before the next CPUC decision."

-32 Cal Advocates comments on the proposed decision dated July 21, 2021, at 1-2.
+&lt;sup>32 Cal Advocates comments on the proposed decision dated July 21, 2021, at 1-2.

-advice letter is solely to provide the Commission with an accounting of the incremental ratepayer funding to be contributed based on the already-approved funding."33 It is therefore appropriate to allow for Commission staff review of the final IOU budget amounts up to the Commission-authorized amount of \$75.2 million.
+the use of up to \$75.2 million in incremental ratepayer funds to support the existing CHEEF programs through fiscal year 2026, "and the required Tier 2 advice letter is solely to provide the Commission with an accounting of the incremental ratepayer funding to be contributed based on the already-approved funding."
+It is therefore appropriate to allow for Commission staff review of the final IOU budget amounts up to the Commission-authorized amount of \$75.2 million.
 Also, staff have the authority to escalate the disposition of the Tier 2 Advice Letter to a Resolution, if needed, which would require Commission consideration and approval.

 No later than 60 days following the issuance of this decision, the IOUs and CAEAFTA shall file a joint Tier 2 Advice Letter identifying the amount of incremental funding each IOU will be contributing, up to a total of \$75.2 million in additional ratepayer funding.
-The Tier 2 Advice Letter shall include more detailed budget scenarios from CAEATFA illustrating its expected use of the authorized funding and projections of future program costs and projected loan enrollment growth, as recommended by TURN and Cal Advocates.2834 Further, the IOUs should include the estimated ratepayer bill impacts associated with the incremental funding, up to \$75.2 million total, that will be recovered from their various customer classes annually over the five-year period of fiscal years 2022-2026.
+The Tier 2 Advice Letter shall include more detailed budget scenarios from CAEATFA illustrating its expected use of the authorized funding and projections of future program costs and projected loan enrollment growth, as recommended by TURN and Cal Advocates.
+Further, the IOUs should include the estimated ratepayer bill impacts associated with the incremental funding, up to \$75.2 million total, that will be recovered from their various customer classes annually over the five-year period of fiscal years 2022-2026.